Touchless Harvesting Launched in California

 In January of 2018 California launched its statewide track-and-trace program, California Cannabis Track-and-Trace (CCTT).
 The program includes a mandated software system, Metrc, intended to aggregate compliance data across the state.

-All licensed cannabis businesses are required to use Metrc for tracking and reporting the activity and movement of cannabis plants and products through the cannabis supply chain.
-In order to remain in compliance with the state of California, all cannabis businesses must:
+All licensed cannabis businesses are required to use Metrc for tracking and reporting the activity and movement of cannabis products through the cannabis supply chain.
+In order comply with California regulations, all cannabis cultivators must: